Ilavatsa/Petfinder-Project/README.md

 Date, 2024,03,24
 By Felicity Muhonja Ilavatsa
 Description
-This is a project that allows people to adopt animals for pets specifically cats and dogs
+This is a project that allows people to adopt animals for pets specifically cats and dogs.
+These pets are trained to help people especially the elders and the handicupped

 Installation
 You use git clone to be able to download the documents in the GitHub